mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/layers_menu.rst

 Layers
 ======

-These are the topmenu options are related to Layer Management, check out that page first, if you haven't.
+These are the topmenu options are related to Layer Management, check out :ref:`that page <layers_and_masks>` first, if you haven't.

 Cut Layer (3.0+)
     Cuts the whole layer rather than just the pixels.